 Available FX

-The Quad Cortex has a more limited selection of built in FX, and out of the box, they aren’t quite as good as those found on the Axe FX 3, although with some adjustment they are as good, and in some cases better.
+The Quad Cortex has a more limited selection of built-in FX.
+Out of the box, they aren’t quite as good as those found on the Axe FX 3, although with some adjustment they are as good, and in some cases better.
 There are 70 preset FX across 32 different blocks with 4 parallel signal paths.

 Playing Feel

-Not only is the physical feel preferable, but the more organic tone of the amplifier profiles really gives you the feeling that you’re playing a real amp, and having the ability to get such accurate profiles of the world’s most famous amps makes the QC one of the single most versatile pieces of guitar equipment on the market.
-With the Axe FX 3, you’re getting some excellent FX, and some great amp models, but there’s no escaping the fact that you know you’re playing a digital model of something.
+Not only is the physical feel preferable, but the more organic tone of the amplifier profiles really gives you the feeling you’re playing a real amp.
+And having the ability to get such accurate profiles of the world’s most famous amps makes the QC one of the single most versatile pieces of guitar equipment on the market.
+With the Axe FX 3, you’re getting some excellent FX and some great amp models, but there’s no escaping the fact that you know you’re playing a digital model of something.

 Final Thoughts on the Neural DSP Quad Cortex vs. Fractal Audio Axe FX 3

-This comparison is really a clash of the titans; what is being recognized as the best profiler on the market vs. a unit widely regarded as the best modeler – and as difficult as it was to choose, there was a winner.
+This comparison is really a clash of the titans.
+What’s recognized as the best profiler on the market vs. a unit widely regarded as the best modeler.
+As difficult as it was to choose, there was a winner.

 Because of the accuracy of the profiles, the incredible user interface, and the overall feel of using the Quad Cortex both in live and recording settings, we really believe it to be the better of the two units.
-The Axe FX 3 is still a great modeler and FX processor, and if you have no interest in profiling and you’re simply looking for some excellent amp and FX models, it’s hard to beat, but it’s hard to ignore how much better the sound and feel of Neural Capture profiled amps and FX are than the digitally modeled IRs.
+The Axe FX 3 is still a great modeler and FX processor.
+If you have no interest in profiling and you’re simply looking for some excellent amp and FX models, it’s hard to beat.
+But it’s hard to ignore how much better the sound and feel of Neural Capture profiled amps and FX are than the digitally-modeled IRs.